The Itinerary

 map-1

-Filter for Airport Finder
+Filter for Airport Map Search

 In the "Map Search" dialog you can filter for airports with customs availability.